Provide virtual file systems access through Groups

 Repeat these steps **for each VFS** that the users in the group must access.&#x20;

-## Configure the Connection Contract
+### Configure a Company Connection Contract

 2. Click the **New** button and assign a Name to the **Connection contract**.&#x20;